warrenwoodhouse/bloggertemplates/README.md

 * Fallout 4 Theme
 * Fallout 76 Theme
 * 798 Theme
+* Piczo Theme
+* Piczo Black and Purple Theme
+* Assassin’s Creed Theme
+* The Outer Worlds Theme
+* Farmyard Theme
+* Country Bumpkin Theme
 * Minecraft Theme
 * Spyro the Dragon Theme
+* Blogger Wiki Theme: Literally a theme with wiki features allowing authors and members to seemingly make changes on the fly.
+* LifeInvader Theme: A social media platform styled theme with features similar to the LifeInvader website in the game of Grand Theft Auto V.

 # install
 How to Install my Templates